-The main goal of a homeless shelter or mission is to provide people with a safe place to stay, but many shelters also accept clothing donations.
-These shelters accept all kinds of clothing, but have a serious need for coats and warm blankets during the cold winter months.
+The primary purpose of a homeless shelter or mission is to provide people with a safe place to stay.
+But many shelters also provide necessities like food and clothing, and your old clothes can help.

+Donating your used clothing allows you to support charities when you can’t donate cash.
 No matter which charity you choose, your unused clothes will do more good in a donation bin than sitting in your closet.
-Try to schedule a clear-out once a year for everyone in your household.
-Donating annually helps ensure that the clothes you donate are still in style.
+Try to schedule a clear-out once per year for everyone in your household.
+Donating annually helps ensure the clothes you donate are still in style.